1st Hussars: Regimental seniority

 Despite "1st" in the title, the regiment is not the most senior armoured unit.
 With the militia reorganization of 1872, the senior or only cavalry regiment within a Militia District adopted the numerical designation of that district.
 Southwestern Ontario comprised Military District No. 1, hence the original designation as the 1st Regiment of Cavalry.
 The unit was renamed 1st Hussars in 1892 and because a British hussar unit numbered "1" never existed, it was unnecessary to add a 'Canada' or 'Canadian' modifier.
-Following the Second World War, because of wartime and earlier conversion to armour of some more senior infantry regiments, the Royal Canadian Armoured Corps decided that seniority would be determined by date of becoming a regiment, regardless of the corps in which the unit was raised.
+Following the Second World War, because of wartime and earlier conversion to armour of some more senior infantry regiments, the Royal Canadian Armoured Corps decided that seniority would be determined by the date of becoming a regiment, regardless of the corps in which the unit was raised.
 Regular Force regiments take precedence, and seniority among themselves by the date they became part of the Regular Force.
 1st Hussars is placed seventh in the order of seniority of militia armoured regiments.